Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/05-access-control-lists.md

 ---

 ## Observations

 - Inter-branch communication was successfully blocked
 - Branch access to HQ resources remained functional
 - ACL hit counters confirmed that the deny statements were matching traffic as expected
+- The use of `permit ip any any` ensures that only the specified traffic is denied, while all other communication remains unaffected.

 This demonstrates effective traffic segmentation using Layer 3 policy enforcement.

 ---

 ## Key Learning Points

 - Standard ACLs filter only by source address, while extended ACLs filter by both source and destination
 - Extended ACLs should generally be placed as close to the source as possible
 - ACLs can be used to enforce simple departmental security boundaries